You can find out about our Clyde branch below.

 Social media:

-Facebook: Type ‘Clydebirds’ in the Facebook search bar.
-Twitter: @clydebirding
+The branch is also on Facebook: Type ‘Clydebirds’ in the Facebook search bar.

 ‘Boxes for Barnies’

-Clyde Branch have launched a new initiative to create nest boxes for breeding Barn Owls in the Lochwinnoch area with the hope of boosting the species' numbers and recovery in the region.
-Branch members are working closely with the local community to recruit volunteers to construct, install and help monitor the boxes, as well as approaching local landowners to host a box on their property.
+In 2021, Clyde Branch launched a new initiative to create nest boxes for breeding Barn Owls in the Lochwinnoch area with the hope of boosting the species' numbers and recovery in the region.
+Volunteers from the local community constructed and helped install 19 boxes in the area.
+These are being monitored annually with the help of volunteers.
 Find out more about the project here.

 Bird recording in this area